Ayurax/Ayurax/README.md

 ## About me

-* ⚡ Frontend-focused developer working with JavaScript
+* ⚡ Building custom tools for After Effects to speed up workflow
-* 🧩 I like turning ideas into small working projects
+* 🧠 Learning by solving real problems, not just tutorials
-* 📚 Currently improving my programming fundamentals and system thinking
+* 🛠 Focused on automation, scripting, and clean UI
-* 🎬 I also work with Adobe After Effects for creative editing
+* 🎬 Combining motion design with technical tools

 ### 🛠️ Tech I use